 Prior to this, Moby co-founded CareMed Specialty Pharmacy.
 It quickly gained recognition as one of the nation's fastest growing, privately held companies by Inc. Magazine.
 By December 2013, annual sales surpassed $250MM.
 PharMerica, a leading provider of pharmacy services, acquired CareMed in March 2017.

+In 2023, Ernst and Young recognized Dr. Kazmi as a 2023 Entrepreneur of the Year (EY Award) Finalist.
+Dr. Kazmi was selected by an independent panel of judges.
+Entrepreneurs were evaluated based on their demonstration of building long-term value through entrepreneurial spirit, purpose, growth and impact, among other core contributions and attributes.
 In 2021, the Orlando Business Journal announced Dr. Kazmi as one of its "CEOs of the Year", an honor shared by top executives in the region who make both an economic and community-wide impact.
 Moby was also recently recognized as one of the National Minority Quality Forum’s top “Forty Under 40” Leaders in Minority Health, due to his achievements in eliminating health disparities.
-He serves on the Board of Directors for AdventHealth for Children (formerly Florida Hospital for Children), Bali Memorial Trust, The Noor Project, and Helping Hands Foundation.
+He serves on the Board of Directors for AdventHealth for Children (formerly Florida Hospital for Children), Bali Memorial Trust and Helping Hands Foundation.
 In addition, he has received several citations from the New York State Senate, the New York State Assembly, the Towns of North Hempstead and Oyster Bay, NY, MLB NY Mets’ Spirit Award, and Entrepreneur and Philanthropist of the Year Award from the Friends for Good Health Organization.
 He was recognized by the Nassau County Executive for his entrepreneurship, philanthropy, and service as a global goodwill ambassador as well.
 Moby earned his Medical Doctorate Degree from Avalon School of Medicine and his undergraduate degree in Psychology from Stony Brook University.

 Michael is responsible for transaction origination and execution, portfolio company value creation initiatives, investment policy, and investor relations.
 Mr. Sorensen is a member of the Private Equity investment committee.